SpellholdStudios/Shadows_over_Soubar/README.md

 - Biffing is now an optional installation component.
 - Fixed militia training quest when only 9 new guards are trained.
 - Fixed CTDs in AR4261, AR4260, and AR4258 areas.
-- Restored TIS and MOS files of Soubar for oBG2 nad Lyrar's Castle TIS for BG2:EE.
+- Restored TIS and MOS files of Soubar for oBG2 and Lyrar's Castle TIS for BG2:EE.
 - Fixed a visual bug in Sir William's house (AR1004) in oBG2.
 - Updated the worldmap position of areas for Chionthar, Soubar, and Lyrar's Hold.
 - Corrected automap notes in Soubar and Soubar prison.
 - Traified missing lines (setup, kit name, debug prints).
-- Added missing identified description to some letters.
+- Added missing identified descriptions to some letters.
-- Moved movies to the language directory so they can be replaced by the local language version.
+- Moved movies to the language directory so the local language version can replace them.
-- Moved some NPC sound files to the language directory - they can now be replaced by the local language version.
+- Moved some NPC sound files to the language directory - the local language version can now replace them.

 By AL|EN:
 - Introduce immutability and encapsulation.